3HO: Condemnation by SGPC and Akal Takht

 In 1977, Gurucharan Singh Tohra, former President of the Shiromani Gurdwara Parbandhak Committee (SGPC), stated that Harbhajan Singh was not the leader of Sikhism in the Western World as he claimed and denied Singh's claim that the SGPC had given him the title of Siri Singh Sahib.

 Sikh High Priest Jaswant Singh stated that he and his council professed to be "shocked" at Bhajan's "fantastic theories."
 Yoga, Tantrism, and the "sexual practices" taught by Bhajan, the council declared, are "forbidden and immoral."

 Sexual abuse allegations

-After the release of a memoir in early 2020, several victims filed a civil lawsuit in Los Angeles against 3HO.
-They claimed that Bhajan not only abused them but that members of 3HO were also aware of the abuse.
-As a result, An Olive Branch, a consultancy specializing in addressing misconduct in spiritual communities, conducted an investigation.
-Their conclusive report confirmed the likelihood of the allegations being true.

-In 2019, Yogi Bhajan's former secretary Pamela Saharah Dyson published the book Premka: White Bird in a Golden Cage: My Life with Yogi Bhajan, reporting that she and other women had sexual relationships with Harbhajan Singh.
+In January 2020, Yogi Bhajan's former secretary Pamela Saharah Dyson (f.k.a.
+Premka) published her memoir Premka: White Bird in a Golden Cage: My Life with Yogi Bhajan, detailing the intimate non-professional, sexual relationships she and other women had with Harbhajan Singh.
+The release of this memoir prompted allegations of sexual, financial, and emotional abuse on the part of Yogi Bhajan and people close to him.
+These allegations culminated in a civil lawsuit in the city of Los Angeles against Bhajan and members of his circle.
+In response to the allegations 3HO hired An Olive Branch, a consultancy specializing in addressing misconduct in spiritual communities, to conduct a third-party investigation.
+Their report, compiled through extensive interviewing and research, determined that it was "more likely than not that Yogi Bhajan engaged in several types of sexual misconduct and abused his power as a spiritual leader."